bvoris/bvoris.github.io/_posts/2022-03-10-Introduction.md

 ## United Airlines 2015 - 2016
 United Airlines - US airline with over 85,000 employee's globally

 At United Airlines I documented and designed systems for aircraft, airports, and lounges.
 This included designing UIs for aircraft WiFi systems, PCI-DSS environments, SOX environments and IOT devices.
 I worked with other engineers and architects to design and deploy numerous systems world wide.
+While working contract for UA, I took a week off unpaid to study for and pass the CISSP exam.

+## Tailored Brands 2016
+Tailored Brands - is a formal clothing designer and resale

+The role at Tailored Brands was short but provided a lot of hands on experience with security products.
+While at Tailored Brands I was messaged by a former co-worker about a security role that was opening up.
+I was offered the role and moved on from Tailored Brands.

+## Texas Direct Auto / Vroom 2016 - 2018
+TDA / Vroom - is an online car retailer

+At Vroom I built the Information Security Program, designed and deployed numerous security countermeasures.
+This included Palo Alto Firewalls, security governance frameworks, ADDS (DNS, DHCP, Group Policy, DFS), EDR solution and a SIEM.
+I maanged IT and Security personnel and routinely had meetings with legal, HR and senior management.

+ ## JP Morgan Chase 2018
+ JP Morgan Chase - US Based Bank

+ I don't have this role on my resume or LinkedIn.

+ ## CGG 2018 - 2019
+ CGG - Oil and Gas data processor

+ CGG role was a focus specifically on network & cloud security and some Information Security.
+I helped build their SIEM and managed the day to day support with their MSSP.
+I provided security engineering and architecture assessments to help align business strategy.
+I also deployed instances in AWS, Azure and GCP to help log and monitor their cloud environments.

+ ## Texas Children's Hospital 2019
+ Texas Children's Hospital - US Based Hospital System

+ I don't have this role on my resume or LinkedIn.

+ ## Shaw Systems 2020
+ Shaw Systems - Financial SAAS

+ ## Walmart eCommerce 2020 - Present
+ Walmart -